EsriUK/worldview/README.md

 #About

 Esri UK Maps is a Chrome Extension that shows you the aerial imagery for a location in the UK when you open a new tab.
+Built using [Leaflet](https://github.com/Leaflet/Leaflet) and the [Esri Leaflet](https://github.com/Esri/esri-leaflet) plugin.

 #Sample
 The app has been published to the Chrome Web Store.
 The listing can be found [here](https://chrome.google.com/webstore/detail/esri-uk-maps/aflbpeobpgdpibcfhkkjhaonbbpkmefg?hl=en-GB).